 - Some agencies are not developers, and rely on the CMS to work as is, without the ability to actually customize and fix any issues.

-A proprietary CMS is one that was built and is maintained by an agency or company.
+A proprietary CMS is one that was built and maintained by an agency or company.
 There is typically a licensing fee (which is sometimes built into the hosting fee) for using such a system.
-Proprietary CMS’s were quite common a decade ago, when the open source options were limited and sub-standard.
+Proprietary CMS’ were quite common a decade ago when the open-source options were limited and sub-standard.